broadinstitute/carrot/UserGuide.md

 The optional `--delete_failed `flag will overwrite an existing failed run_report record if there is one for the specified run and report.
 Without this flag, the command will fail if there exists a record of a failed attempt at generating this report for this run.
 Regardless of whether this flag is used, the command will fail if there is a non-failed run_report record for the specified run and report.

-`ID` is the ID of the run for which you wish to generate a report.
+`RUN` is the ID or name of the run for which you wish to generate a report.
 If you need to find the ID of a specific run, you can get it using any of the following commands:  `carrot_cli pipeline find_runs, carrot_cli template find_runs, or carrot_cli test find_runs`.

-`REPORT_ID` is the ID of the report you wish to generate for the run.
+`REPORT` is the ID or name of the report you wish to generate for the run.
 If you just completed step 2 above and created a report, the ID of that report should have been included in the results from that command.
 If not, you can find the report using `carrot_cli report find`.

 Once the report has been generated, it will be available in 3 forms: the Jupyter notebook that is produced by CARROT before being run, the filled Jupyter notebook that is created once all the cells are run, and a static HTML representation of the filled notebook.